East Dorset, Vermont

 East Dorset is an unincorporated community and census-designated place (CDP) in the town of Dorset, Bennington County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

 It is in northern Bennington County, in the eastern part of the town of Dorset, in a valley between Mount Aeolus of the Taconic Mountains to the west and the Green Mountains to the east.
 The Batten Kill rises at East Dorset and flows south and west to the Hudson River in New York.

 U.S. Route 7 passes through East Dorset, leading north 26 mi to Rutland and south 28 mi to Bennington.

+East Dorset is home to the first marble quarries in the United States.
+It is also the birthplace of Bill Wilson, co-founder of Alcoholics Anonymous.